Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

   - `crv`: The NIST curve `secp256r1` [SEC2].
 - `MAC`: HMAC as described in section [Using HMAC as the MAC] with the parameter:
   - `Hash`: SHA-256 [FIPS 180-4].
-- `KDF`: HKDF using SHA-256 as described in section [Using HKDF as the KDF] with the parameter:
+- `KDF`: HKDF as described in section [Using HKDF as the KDF] with the parameter:
   - `Hash`: SHA-256 [FIPS 180-4].
 - `L_bl`: 32
 - `L_mac`: 32